 The Tulasi Vrindavana Festival – In the month of Karthik (November – December), the priest decorates and worships a sacred Tulasi plant and a lamp post in the North of the Temple by singing holy songs and recitals for a period of twelve days.

-By Train – Udupi is an important railway station in the Konkan Railway route.
-Regular trains are available from cities like Mumbai, Jaipur, Bengaluru, Gokarna, Murudeshwar, Kohlapur, Trivandrum and Madgaon.
+- Train – Udupi is an important railway station in the Konkan Railway route.
+Trains are available from cities like Mumbai, Jaipur, Bengaluru, Gokarna, Murudeshwar, Kohlapur, Trivandrum and Madgaon.

-By Road – The Karnataka State Road Transport Corporation operated regular buses from Bengaluru, Mangalore, and Mysore.
-The town connects well to Kerala and Goa.
+- Road – KSRTC operated regular buses from Bengaluru, Mangalore, and Mysore.

 The holy town of Udupi is bustling with small hotels and lodges that offer the devotees a decent option to stay overnight.